 Northern zone: encompassing the southern portion of Salar de Maricunga and Laguna Santa Rosa

-Southern zone: encompassing the Laguna del Negro Francisco
+Southern zone: surrounding the Laguna del Negro Francisco

-The Salar de Maricunga is a salt flat that is located at an altitude of 3,700 m (12,139 ft).
-The Laguna Santa Rosa, located just to its south, is known for its Andean flamingos which reside year-round.
+The Salar de Maricunga is a salt flat at 3,700 m (12,139 ft).
+The Laguna Santa Rosa, located just to its south, is known for its Andean flamingos, which reside year-round.
 Both are Ramsar Wetlands.

-Laguna del Negro Francisco is located at 4,126 m (13,537 ft) asl and is encircled by Andes foothills.
+Laguna del Negro Francisco is located at 4,126 m (13,537 ft) elevation and is encircled by Andes foothills.
 It hosts an abundance of flamingos and vicuñas.

-Situated within the Dry Andes climatic region, the area of the National Park lies within the Southern Andean steppe, a high elevation montane grasslands and shrublands ecoregion.
-Average annual temperatures range between 3 and 19 °C (37 and 66 °F).
+Situated within the Dry Andes climatic region, the area of the National Park lies within the Southern Andean steppe, high-elevation montane grasslands and shrublands ecoregion.
+Average annual temperatures range from 3 - 19 °C (37 - 66 °F).
 Lows can reach 5 °C (41 °F) in summer and -15 °C (5 °F) in winter.

-Ecosystems that include puna grasslands, wetlands and arid slopes allow for a diversity of flora and fauna.
-There are around 65 plant species and 77 animal species common to the area, of which about 62 are birds, 11 are mammals and 4 are reptiles.
+Ecosystems that include puna grasslands, wetlands and arid slopes allow for diverse flora and fauna.
+Around 65 plant species and 77 animal species are common in the area, of which about 62 are birds, 11 are mammals, and four are reptiles.